Transformation Double Categories Associated to 2-Group Actions: Actions of 2-Groups on Categories

 \subsection{Example: Adjoint Action of 2-Groups}

 Here we want to describe the adjoint action of a 2-group $\G$ on itself.
-This is the analog of the usual adjoint action of a group $G$ on itself by conjugation, which is a functor
+This is the analog of the usual adjoint action of a group $G$ on itself by conjugation.
+The adjoint action is a functor

 given by the property that

 We want a 2-functor given ``by conjugation'', insofar as this makes sense.
 In fact, as we shall see, this is easy to do in the language of crossed modules, since the axioms (\ref{cm1}) and (\ref{cm2}) for a crossed module $(G,H,\rhd,\partial)$ imply that the action $\rhd$ of $G$ on $H$ resembles conjugation as much as possible.
 This will be made even clearer by using the square calculus in the double groupoid of $\G$, ${\cal D}(\G)$.